Dec 14, 2010

 ROBERT: So I have to have eight first cousins to equal my full genome.

-CARL ZIMMER: Right?
+CARL ZIMMER: Right.
 Yeah.

-JAD: Yeah.
-Do you have that many?
+JAD: Do you have that many?

 ROBERT: I have 32 third cousins.
-And that's why I always round them up in a rodeo every year.
-JAD: And you place them all together, just in case.
+And that's why I always round them up at a rodeo every year.

 ROBERT: "You guys stay here in case something happens to me."